kittenlogic/unsupervised-pleasures/_posts/2020-12-13-queer-ai-ultimate-fantasy-033.md

 They've succeeded in brainwashing us into giving up our most cherished civil rights.

 And turning our back on the millions of wonderful people who come out of the homosexual closet each and every year.
-They've succeeded in brainwashing by demonizing, demonizing,
+They've succeeded in brainwashing by demonizing, demonizing...

 You're absolutely right.